I want to guide new retail investors in every way I can. I’ve received questions regarding what the information on Stonk-O-Tracker means.

 The SSR trigger info at the very bottom of Stonk-O-Tracker simply reveals the close price at which it stopped going into effect as well as the price SSR was triggered.

-Don’t forget to connect with me on social media.
+Don’t forget to connect with me on social media below.